Said-Ait-Driss/saidix/README.md

 ## note : still using redis client (redis-cli) to test this server
 ## next steps :
 ### support more commands : https://redis.io/docs/latest/commands/
-### is to build saidis client to interact with saidis server
+### is to build saidix client to interact with saidix server
 ## add some examples of : Pipelines for batching commands
 ### add Pub/Sub for sending messages between users